PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 * Complex modifications will require manual work.

 ##### New column
-Any new column added to the database requires the same work on you CSV file.
+Any new column added to the database requires the same work on your CSV file.
 Check on the new shop what default value applies to the new column, by checking in the following order:

 * The database schema,
 * The ObjectModel (folder classes of PrestaShop),